PoomSmart/FrontFlash/README.md

 FrontFlash
 ==========

-simulate Flash in Front-Facing-Camera, even in iPad.
+Front-facing camera flash, even in iPad.

 Compatible with iOS 4+